-Also, while it’s reasonable to be a skeptic when it comes to over the top claims, at the end of the day, marketers are in the business of promoting products, not in laughing at gullible outsiders.
-If they make a claim, legally defined or not, and it turns out to be obviously untrue in any meaningful common sense use of the word, there will be negative backlash and this is not what they want.
+Also, while it’s reasonable to be a skeptic when it comes to over-the-top claims, at the end of the day, marketers are in the business of promoting products, not in laughing at gullible outsiders.
+If they make a claim, legally defined or not, and it turns out to be untrue in any meaningful common sense use of the word, there will be a negative backlash, and this is not what they want.

 Blatant Lies and Deception

 - Angel Dusting: This is a tactic that’s borrowed from homeopathy.
-Including a miniscule amount of a popular ingredient, just to get it on the label.
-A company can truthfully and legally say that they have a particular ingredient in their product (but not in sufficient quantities to have any effect), and can promote the ingredient benefits (which again, may be true).
+Including a minuscule amount of a popular ingredient, to get it on the label.
+A company can truthfully and legally say that they have a particular ingredient in their product (but not in sufficient quantities to have any effect) and can promote the ingredient benefits (which again, maybe true).
 Legal, but misleading.
-This can help save costs if the ingredient is costly, or eliminate risk of negative side-effects (which also could be costly).
+This can help save costs if the ingredient is costly, or eliminate the risk of negative side-effects (which also could be costly).

 - Blatant Lies: “Better than Botox.”
 This cannot be true; if it were, it would require the product to be regulated as a drug.

 The key phrase is bolded; by definition, cosmetics cannot alter the structure or function of the body.
 If it did, it would need to be regulated as a drug.
 You can pay any amount of money for the most esoteric, secretive formulation, but unless it is a drug, it cannot affect function in any meaningful way.
-At the same time, if you have reasonable expectations, cosmetics, like, wine tasting, and restaurant hopping, doesn’t have to be a painful exercise in investigation.
+At the same time, if you have reasonable expectations, cosmetics, like, wine tasting, and restaurant hopping, don’t have to be a painful investigative exercise.

 Use #AskDermLetter to ask us skincare questions on Twitter.
 Follow us @SkinExpertsTalks for daily tips and articles on skincare.